-Learn how to buy and sell a house with confidence.
+Learn how to buy a house and how to sell a house with confidence.
 Our tips will help you sell your home and buy another (or your first) like a pro.

 Hard-won lessons are always the best lessons, but they can be painful and costly.
-Why spend years of your life and hundreds of thousands of dollars figuring out the best tips and tricks for buying and selling a home when we’ve already spent those years and hundreds of thousands of dollars for you?
+Why spend years of your life and hundreds of thousands of dollars figuring out the best tips and tricks for buying a house and selling a house when we’ve already spent those years and hundreds of thousands of dollars for you?

 We’re here to help, madam.
 Having bought three houses (and sold two) in modern times in three different geographical markets – one pre-pandemic, one pandemic, and one post-pandemic, we feel pretty well-versed with what it takes to make a quick and successful sale and what to look out for to make a purchase to be proud of.